 Remote Desktop Protocol (RDP) and Secure Shell (SSH) are both protocols used for accessing virtual machines (VMs) in the cloud.
 Azure uses RDP for Windows VMs and SSH for Linux.
 RDP is less than ideal as a secure protocol and it continues to see Microsoft regularly issue patches.

 Bastion is useful in situations where it wouldn’t be cost effective to deploy your own secure connection solution in Azure or if you can’t connect to an Azure VNET using a virtual private network (VPN).
-If you are using Windows Virtual Desktop (WVD), you don’t need Azure Bastion.
+If you are using Azure Virtual Desktop (AVD), you don’t need Bastion.
 VMs provisioned using WVD are already protected using an architecture like that provided by Bastion.

 First check that the Azure region you want to use supports Bastion.
 You can find an up-to-date list of supported regions on Microsoft’s website here.
 You’ll also find detailed instructions on how to create an Azure Bastion host.